 Banks were also rapidly affected by the loss of liquidity in the market for securitised loans.
-They had to mark-to-market ABS held on-balance-sheet, so price falls affected their solvency.
-This was unlike banking crises in the past where loans have typically been held at historic cost with no specific price.
+They had to mark-to-market ABS held on-balance-sheet in the trading book, so price falls affected their solvency.
+This was unlike banking crises in the past where loans have typically been held at historic cost in the banking book with no specific price.
 The fact that a great many ABS were held in conduits and SIVs spread the contagion, since these institutions require financing in the market for asset-backed commercial paper.
 Doubts by money market funds regarding the ABS held by the conduits and SIVs led to a loss of liquidity in the ABCP market also, which meant that sponsoring banks had to take the assets back on their balance sheets.
 The extensive holding of US ABS by European banks and related conduits and SIVs spread the impact internationally.